 I am no expert at search engine optimization.
 I know just enough so that the search engines don’t work against me.
 I’ve learned enough to work with the system rather than against it.
-Take what I’m about to say on the subject with the same weight you’d give to beginner’s advice on any subject.
+This is a beginners perspective on SEO and how it’s made me a better writer.

 SEO seems to be largely about readability and categorization.
-It obviously gets more technical than this and changes regularly, but the meta-idea is that Google wants to provide people with easy-to-read content that solves the issue their searching about.
-This sounds remarkably like what writing with a purpose is designed to do.
-I imagine that this is not a coincidence.
+It obviously is more technical than this, but the meta-idea is what’s important.
+Google wants to provide people with easy-to-read content that solves their problem.
+This is also what writing with a purpose does.
+This is not a coincidence.

-Steve Pavlinaonce said, “Write for people first, search engines second.”
+Steve Pavlina once said, “Write for people first, search engines second.”
 Intellectually, this always made sense.
 However, it wasn’t until I start trying to drive traffic that I understood it viscerally.
-If you write with a purpose, it’s organized clearly (notice the use of headings in this article), and it helps many people, then you’re going to rank fine.
-More importantly, your writing is going to be better if you do these things.
+If your writing is organized, purposeful, and it helps many people, then you’ll to rank well.

 8. Stop Making Outlines

 Most of us learned to make an outline when we write.
-We pick a topic, list a few points we want to make in support of that topic, turn those into sentences, and build from there.
-At first glance, this process appears sound.
+We pick a topic, list points in support of that topic, and turn those into sentences.
+This is a sound process.

-It organizes your ideas, builds a support net around them, and lays a structure on top of it to tie things together.
+The process structures your thoughts, which makes writing easier.
 You can produce a good article this way.
 The ones I’ve done with this process don’t turn out too bad.

 The problem with this method is that it’s boring as hell.
 It makes me want to stop writing because it feels like a struggle.
-I haven’t written any articles on this blog with an outline (probably one of the reasons this blog has been more successful than my others).
+I haven’t written any articles on this blog with an outline.
 When I tried to write fiction that way, I couldn’t do it.
 I still have a 27 page outline of a story from 11 years ago.
-Over time I’ve learned to do things differently.

 Now when I have an idea, I sit down and start writing.
 I’ve learned to enjoy the process of creating with words instead of building a structure.
 I’ve never regarded myself an artist, but I imagine this is how artists must feel when they create.